-The WIKA portfolio of level measurement encompasses both continuous measuring instruments and level switches.
-Depending on the application, different measuring principles are used for level monitoring:
+The WIKA portfolio of measuring instruments for level monitoring encompasses both continuously measuring instruments and level switches.
+Depending on the application, different measurement principles are used for level monitoring: